project-Amy/project-Amy/README.md

 React • TypeScript • Next.js • JavaScript • Node.js • Express.js • Tailwind CSS • Prisma • Supabase • Git • GitHub • Vite • HTML • CSS

----

-💡 _Always curious, always ready to learn something new.
-If you have an interesting project or just want to chat about code, feel free to reach out!_